Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - A header section of 4 bytes which indicates the count of features.
 The count value is present in all _attribute_ resources.
 For an _attribute_ resource of a string data type, the header has an additional 4 bytes indicating the total byte count of the string attribute values.
 - For all numerical field types, the header section will be followed by the attribute values array record.
 The attribute values must always begin at an offset that is divisible by the byte length of a single value.
 If the header does not end at such an offset, the necessary amount of padding is inserted between the header and the attribute values.
-- For string field types, the header section is followed by a fixed length array who's values are the byte counts of each string data, inclusive of the null termination character.
+- For string field types, the header section is followed by a fixed length array whose values are the byte counts of each string data, inclusive of the null termination character.
 This array is then followed by an array of actual string data.
 The strings are stored null terminated.

 _<a href="../profiles/meshpyramids/examples/3dSceneLayer.js">code 1.</a> A scene layer resource illustrating the metadata information found in the fields (layers[id].fields[id]) and attributeStorageInfo arrays (layers[id].attributeStorageInfo[id])._